ampproject/amphtml/contributing/getting-started-e2e.md

    ```
    You should see a progress indicator and some messages scrolling by.
 You may see some warnings about optional dependencies, which are generally safe to ignore.

-* For some local testing we refer to fake local URLs in order to simulate referencing third party URLs.
-This requires extra setup so your browser will know that these URLs actually point to your local server.

-   You can do this by adding this line to your hosts file (`/etc/hosts` on Mac or Linux, `%SystemRoot%\System32\drivers\etc\hosts` on Windows):

-    ```
-    127.0.0.1 ads.localhost iframe.localhost
-    ```

 Now whenever you're ready to build amphtml and start up your local server, simply go to your local repository directory and run:

 ```
-npx gulp
+gulp
 ```

-`npx` is a command that comes with Node.js that runs a command installed locally with `yarn`, as `gulp` is.
-Running the `npx gulp` command will compile the code and start up a Node.js server listening on port 8000.
+Running the `gulp` command will compile the code and start up a Node.js server listening on port 8000.
 Once you see a message like `Finished 'default'` you can access the local server in your browser at [http://localhost:8000](http://localhost:8000)

 You can browse the [http://localhost:8000/examples](http://localhost:8000/examples) directory to see some demo pages for various AMP components and combination of components.